eProsima/vulcanexus/docs/rst/tutorials/hri/hri_installation.rst

    docker commit vulcanexus_hri_container ubuntu-vulcanexus:<VULCANEXUS_DISTRO>-hri

-All tutorials in this section uses docker compose files that rely on this image.
+All tutorials in this section use docker compose files that rely on this image.
 Even if your Vulcanexus installation is native, it is recommended to create this image to run the tutorials in Docker containers.